dfelinto/blender-manual/rigging/armatures/editing/properties.rst

 (:kbd:`ctrl-shift-W` or :menuselection:`Armature --> Bone Settings --> Enable a Setting`),
 and :guilabel:`Disable Setting`
 (:kbd:`alt-W` or :menuselection:`Armature --> Bone Settings --> Disable a Setting`)
-- all three have the same entries, their respective effect should be obvious…
+- all three have the same entries, their respective effect should be obvious...

 :guilabel:`BO`
    The bone name field, see FIXME(TODO: Internal Link; [[#Naming Bones|below]]).